microsoft/coe-starter-kit/coe-cli/docs/help/alm/branch.md

 #### -r, --repository

 The Azure DevOps repository to create the branch in.
 If the name of the repository is not supplied then it will be assumed to be the name of the project.

+#### --pipelineProject

+The Azure DevOps project name where the pipeline source code is stored.
+The project must already be created in your Azure DevOps organization.
+This value will be used to:

 ##### --pipelineRepository